-If store is on shaky financial ground, use that gift card right away
+If a retailer is on shaky financial ground, use that gift card while you can, experts say.

 “I always advise using gift cards as soon as possible because the longer you hold onto a card, the higher probability you will lose the card or simply forget to use it,” says Shelley Hunter, a gift card expert at GiftCards.com.
 “When a store files for bankruptcy, the urgency is even greater.”

 Hunter’s Bankruptcy Gift Card Watchlist for 2018 has a red stoplight for holders of Toys R Us gift cards and yellow caution stoplights for holders of gift cards from The Walking Company, Bon-Ton and Claire’s stores, three of the retailers that have filed for bankruptcy so far in 2018.

 When a retailer files for bankruptcy, it must seek permission from the court to keep accepting gift cards, Hunter says.
 “In some cases, permission is granted, but only for a short period of time,” she says.
 In some cases, you have just days or weeks to use the cards before they lose all value.

 Here’s what you can do to help ensure you’re not left with a worthless piece of plastic from a troubled retailer: